ynput/ayon-documentation/website/docs/artist_hosts_hiero.md

 ![Create menu](assets/nuke_publishedinstance.png)

-The informations about these objects are given by the user by filling the extra attributes of the Place Holder
+The information about these objects are given by the user by filling the extra attributes of the Place Holder

 ![Create menu](assets/nuke_fillingExtraAttributes.png)

 ### Update Place Holder
-This tool alows the user to change the information provided in the extra attributes of the selected Place Holder.
+This tool allows the user to change the information provided in the extra attributes of the selected Place Holder.

 ![Create menu](assets/nuke_updatePlaceHolder.png)